-If you're at all interested in the world of weed, you can't avoid the topic of dabbing.
-Whether you've only heard of it peripherally, or if you have that one buddy who just won't shut up about how to dab, you probably have a sense that it's a complicated affair.
-There's no denying that all the terminology, products, and processes can get a little overwhelming for the beginner, and one of the most intimidating parts of dabbing is undoubtedly the torch.
+When it comes to dabbing, one common concern that might hold you back is working with a torch.
+Whether you’ve only heard of it peripherally, or if you have that one buddy who just won’t shut up about how to dab, you probably have a sense that it’s a complicated affair.
+There’s no denying that all the terminology, products, and processes can get a little overwhelming for the beginner, and one of the most intimidating parts of dabbing is undoubtedly the torch.
+We have several ways around that and can show you how to dab without a torch.

 The Trouble with Torches